-The Gmara dedicates an entire passage to exploring this issue, quoting a host of long-lived Tannaim and Amoraim (Sages from before and after the destruction of the Second Temple) who explain to their students the "secrets" of their longevity.
+The Gemara dedicates an entire passage to exploring this issue, quoting a host of long-lived Tannaim and Amoraim [Talmudic Sages from before and after the destruction of the Second Temple] who explain to their students the “secrets” of their longevity.
 Let us examine, for instance, the following fascinating Talmudic exchange between two Torah giants, Rabbi Akiva and Rabbi Nechunya HaGadol:

 - Akiva asked R. Nechunya: “How did you merit such long life?”

-- Nechunya's servants [took offense] and wanted to strike R. Akiva, who ran and climbed a tree to escape them.
-He then yelled down: "If the Torah says 'sheep,' why does it say 'one'?"
+- Nechunya’s servants [took offense and] wanted to strike R. Akiva, who ran and climbed a tree to escape them.
+He then yelled down: “If the Torah says ‘lamb,’ why does it say ‘one’?”
 (This question will be explained below.)

 - Nechunya then said to them: “Don’t touch him, he is a Torah scholar.”

-- Akiva climbed down from the tree, and R. Nechunya said to him: "The word 'one' in the verse that you quoted means 'special,' that the chosen sheep should be unique in its flock."
+- Akiva climbed down from the tree, and R. Nechunya said to him: “The word ‘one’ in the verse that you quoted means ‘special,’ in that the chosen lamb should be unique in its flock.”

-- Nechunya then answered R. Akiva's original question: "I merited long life because of three things: I never received gifts, I was willing to forego my honor, and I gave in easily in monetary disputes."
-(Megillah, p.
-28a)
+- Nechunya then answered R. Akiva’s original question: “I merited long life because of three things: I never received gifts, I was willing to forego my honor, and I gave in easily in monetary disputes.”
+(Megillah 28a)

 - Nechunya’s servants originally mistakenly thought that R. Akiva meant to insult their master, as if to say, “When will you die already?!”
 But of course, Rabbi Akiva meant only to ask his secret for long life, in order that he could learn the proper way to behave and possibly merit the same.